1998 IIHF European U18 Championship: Group D

 Played from March 3–9 in Luxembourg.
 Two new entrants participated this year, the hosts, and Kazakhstan.
 The Kazakhs switched from playing in the Asian junior tournament, to the European.
-There was no shadow of a doubt that they were a much better team than was suited for this level, scoring over 150 goals in five games.
+The Kazakh squad was a much better team than was suited for this level, scoring over 150 goals in five games.
 The Dutch were the only ones to lose by less than fifteen to the Kazakhs.
-Leading the team, a young Nik Antropov scored 54 points.
+Leading the team, a young Nik Antropov collected 54 points.